peter-boucher/llm-lab-katas/4-unstructured-checklist.md

 ### Extending to Other Document Types (Routing Prompt)

-In real-world applications, you might not deal with resumes only.
+In real-world applications, you might not only deal with resumes.
 Perhaps you have multiple types of documents: resumes, job descriptions, cover letters, client profiles, etc. Each type of document would have its own schema or checklist of fields to extract.
 We need the system to **automatically pick the right schema** based on the document content – this is where **routing prompts** come in.

 A routing prompt is essentially a small precursor step (or a clever instruction) that guides the model on *which* extraction format to use.
 There are a couple of ways to implement routing: